afsser/afsser/README.md

 Hello 👋

-I'm currently studying on 42 school in São Paulo which focus on back-end, mostly in C lang.
-I also finished a front-end course, from DevQuest.
+I'm currently studying at 42 school in São Paulo which focuses mostly in back-end, through C lang.
+I've also finished the front-end course from DevQuest.

 You can reach me here: